 So, while wood may contain traces of energy-rich components, it is best left as a material for construction, fuel, or artistic expression rather than a source of sustenance.
 Nevertheless, the exploration of unconventional sources of nutrition broadens our understanding of the world around us and reminds us of the intricate web of life.

-See also How many calories in a can of tuna with water
+See also How many calories are in a baked by melissa cupcake

 The Basics of Wood and Its Nutritional Value